-In 1983, after twenty years in the Navy and another twenty running Wells Fargo’s trust department, Chet Boltwood founded Boltwood Capital Management.
+In 1986, after twenty years in the Navy and another twenty running Wells Fargo’s agency accounts, Chet Boltwood founded Boltwood Capital Management.
 He believed that an independent firm free from the bureaucracy of a larger organization would be best equipped to produce a superior experience for its clients.

 From then until today, the firm has taken pride in its role as a fiduciary for its clients.
 Today, our goal, as was his more than 30 years ago, is to achieve financial success for our clients while developing long-lasting relationships by following three key principles.

 As a fiduciary we put the interests of our clients first.
 We do not have an incentive to select any particular product.
 Rather, we seek out the investment solutions most suitable to your unique circumstances.